erdemerbaba/erdemerbaba/README.md

 ### Hi, I am Erdem

-- 🔭 I’m currently working on Mechatronics Engineering

-- 🌱 I’m currently learning autonomy and robotics

-- 👯 Robotics - dealing with autonomy and automation; to make a beneficial impact in these sectors I am an aimer.
+- I am a mechatronics engineer working on robotics, production and programming, having a purpose of making a beneficial impact in these sectors.
 I am involved in organizations and initiatives in these areas.
-At the same time, collaborating with communities to make a contribution to the people involved, I produce content for social media whenever I find time for what I do.
+At the same time, I collaborate with communities to make a contribution to the people involved.

-- 💬 text me if you want; erdemerbaba@gmail.com
+- 💬 email: erdemerbaba@gmail.com

 - 📫 Social Medias